10 of the Best Weekend Getaway Itineraries in the Raleigh Area

 The StateView Hotel overlooks picturesque Lake Raleigh on North Carolina State University's beautiful Centennial Campus and serves as a modern, innovative retreat experience ideal for you and a group of friends.

 The StateView offers plenty of experiences inside and outside of its walls.
 For starters, the advanced amenities and tasteful décor of this tech-savvy and fascinating hotel are worth admiring any time during your stay.
 You’ll find the attention to detail and innovation truly remarkable.
-Then, there’s Flask & Beaker—the hotel’s creative, upscale restaurant—a hopping spot to take in beautiful views of Lake Raleigh and dig in to a locally-curated menu.
-After your meal, take a stroll through campus—you'll find the incredible James B. Hunt Jr. Library (named 14th-most beautiful library in the world) and Lonnie Poole Golf Course (a challenging, NCAA championship-level layout) just outside the front doors of the hotel.
+Then, there’s Flask & Beaker—the hotel’s creative, upscale restaurant and a hopping spot to take in beautiful views of Lake Raleigh and dig into a locally curated menu.
+After your meal, take a stroll through campus—you'll find the incredible James B. Hunt Jr. Library (named among the world's most beautiful libraries) and Lonnie Poole Golf Course (a challenging, NCAA championship-level layout) just outside the front doors of the hotel.

-A few minutes from downtown Raleigh, the StateView also provides easy access to Raleigh’s finest bars, restaurants and museums.
-You’re also close to PNC Arena, which makes adding sports to your weekend retreat a breeze—the NHL's Carolina Hurricanes (in action Oct. through Apr.—plus playoffs!) and the North Carolina State University men's basketball team (Nov. through March) call the arena home.
+Just a few minutes from downtown Raleigh, The StateView also provides easy access to Raleigh’s finest bars, restaurants and museums, plus a perfect relaxation spot within easy biking distance at beautiful Dorothea Dix Park.
+You’re also close to PNC Arena, which makes adding sports to your weekend retreat a breeze—the NHL's Carolina Hurricanes (in action October through April for the regular season; April and beyond for the playoffs!) and the North Carolina State University men's basketball team (November through March) call the arena home.